Trucking group hopeful on training changes

 "As you know, a lot has been in the media following the Humboldt tragedy and there is a spotlight on Class 1 testing and Class 1 driver training and that's OK.
 We are all united in wanting to make our roads as safe as possible," the bulletin said.

-It said SGI has been working with the industry and training school.
+It said SGI has been working with the industry and training schools.
 The company also commended Ontario's approach.

 "We are looking closely at that work and we think there is a lot that can be adapted to a Saskatchewan curriculum.
 Matching the full 103.5 hours is also a possibility."